open-aac/weblinger.js/README.md

 resolution must be high enough to be processable by the supporting libraries (at least 640x480).

+**canvas** - An (optional) Canvas element that you will update manually.
+This can be used instead of passing in a `stream` object or the default `getUserMedia` approach.
+If you do provide this, the
+resolution must be high enough to be processable by the supporting libraries (at least 640x480).

 ***Return Value***  - returns a Promise which resolves when fully initialized, calibrated and running